omarreis/ISAPIGate/README.md

 1- If running the remote server(s) on the same host as IIS, but on a different port, remember to close that server port for outside access on the firewall.
-This way all outside access mujst go thru IIS.
+This way all outside access goes thru ISAPIGate.

-2- Install IIS ISAPI support (IIS does not by default).
+2- Install IIS ISAPI support if not installed by default.

 3- Enable 32-Bit ISAPI: